lsst-sqre/lsst-tap-service/README.md

   - `cp build/libs/*.war docker/`
   - `cd docker/`
-  - `docker-compose -f docker-compose-withdb.yml up -d && ./waitForContainersReady.sh`
+  - `docker-compose up -d && ./waitForContainersReady.sh`

 The necessary Docker images will be downloaded, including the large Oracle one, then the service will be available on port `8080`.
 You can then issue a request like: